 Hattie Carson was one of the first plaintiffs to file a claim against Sanofi for failing to warn physicians or patients about the true risks of permanent or long-term alopecia.
 Other claims include design and manufacturing defects, negligence, breach of express and implied warranty, and fraudulent misrepresentation.
 Carson's complaint, filed on January 22, 2016, claims that Sanofi misled the public about its risk of permanent alopecia, describing it as a "disfiguring condition, especially for women," and that the company should have known that these risks were "far greater than with other products available to treat the same condition."

 Her complaint seeks damages for the following injuries:

 Other Taxotere hair loss lawsuits against Sanofi make similar claims.

 Enduring several rounds of chemotherapy and successfully beating breast cancer is quite an achievement.
 The last thing you need as you move past your illness and get your life back on track is a permanent, visible reminder of the disease.
-If you have suffered permanent hair loss as a result of taking Taxotere, you may have a valid claim against the manufacturer.
-Have a product liability attorney review your Taxotere claim for free.
+If you've suffered permanent hair loss as a result of taking Taxotere, you may have a valid claim against the manufacturer.
+Get started today and contact a local product liability attorney.